Ankitachavan123/Ankitachavan123/README.md

 - 🌱 I’m currently learning React JS
-- 👯 I’m looking to collaborate on some interesting projects
+- 👯 I’m looking to collaborate on React and ML based projects
-- 💬 Ask me about my projects
+- 💬 Ask me about Data Structures and Algorithms
 - 😄 Pronouns: Anki
 - ⚡ Fun fact: I have devil teeths